Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Analysis for Stage I

-Therefore, we have $\mathrm{Regret}^T(\pi_1,\pi_2) = \Omega(T)$ when $\iota = O(1).$ \end{proposition} The proof of Proposition \ref{prop:lower_bound} begins with decomposing the regret into overbooking losses and idling losses.
-Under the assumption in Proposition \ref{prop:lower_bound}, when the decision-maker (DM) overbooks in Stage I, there is a constant probability of incurring an overbooking loss.
-Conversely, if no reservations are overbooked, there remains probability of order $\exp(-c\iota)$ an idling loss due to insufficient walk-ins.
-Detailed proofs are provided in Appendix \ref{appendix:proof}.
-Our result demonstrates the important role of walk-ins in offsetting the uncertainties caused by cancellations and occupancy durations, thereby underscores the necessity of implementing adaptive algorithms that exploit both types of customers while keeping safety guards on the current acceptance.
+Hence $\mathrm{Regret}^T(\pi_1,\pi_2) = \Omega(T)$ when $\iota = O(1).$ \end{proposition} The proof decomposes regret into overbooking and idling losses.
+Under the assumption in Proposition \ref{prop:lower_bound}, when the DM overbooks in Stage I, there is a constant probability of incurring an overbooking loss.
+Conversely, if no reservations are overbooked, there remains probability of order $\exp(-c\iota)$ of an idling loss due to insufficient walk-ins.
+Hence, regardless of the policy choice, a positive probability of loss occurs each day, accumulating to $\Omega(T)$ total regret over the horizon.
+Detailed proofs are in Appendix \ref{appendix:proof}.
+Our result demonstrates the important role of walk-ins in offsetting uncertainties from cancellations and occupancy durations, underscoring the necessity of adaptive algorithms that exploit both customer types while maintaining safety guards.